 Hint: You don't need to use actual pie weights.
 Dry beans or rice works just as well!

-Pro tips
+Pro tips for a flaky crust

 - Start with cold lard: Just like with butter, temperature matters.
 Cold fat = maximum flake.